microsoft/WhatTheHack/001-IntroToKubernetes/Student/Challenge-00.md

     - Azure CLI
         - Update to the latest
         - Must be at least version 2.7.x
+        - **NOTE for Windows users:** Install Azure CLI on Windows Subsystem for Linux following the instructions for the Linux distribution you are using in WSL.
         - **NOTE:** If you’re running into issues running Azure CLI command on Windows, disable Global Protect (VPN)
     - Visual Studio Code
 - **NOTE:** You can start the next challenge even if this one is still running by using the Azure Cloud Shell.